BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Combat Synergy** `ACTIVE`

-At the start of any phase, before the Declare Heroic Actions step, if Kili and Fili are within 1" of each other, then they can swap places and not have it count as Moving.
-If they do this, then during the Fight phase of that turn they may re-roll a single D6 in the Duel roll.
+At the start of any Phase, before the Declare Heroic Actions step, if Kili and Fili are within 1" of each other then they can swap places with each other - this does not count as Moving.
+If they have used this special rule during a turn, then during the Fight Phase of that turn they may each re-roll a single D6 when making a Duel Roll.

 </div>